Azure ATP architecture

 - Transfer relevant data to the Azure ATP cloud service

-The domain synchronizer candidate is responsible for synchronizing all entities from a specific Active Directory domain proactively (similar to the mechanism used by the domain controllers themselves for replication).
-One sensor is chosen randomly, from the list of candidates, to serve as the domain synchronizer.
+The domain synchronizer process is responsible for synchronizing all entities from a specific Active Directory domain proactively (similar to the mechanism used by the domain controllers themselves for replication).
+One sensor is automatically chosen at random from all of your eligible sensors to serve as the domain synchronizer.

 No matter what occurs on the domain controller, the monitoring process continually frees up resources to make sure the domain controller's core functionality is never affected.